-For the three months ended March 31, 2004 and 2003, certain stock options and warrants have been excluded from the diluted net income per share calculation, as their effect would be anti-dilutive.
-For periods that the Company reports a net loss, all potential common stock is considered anti-dilutive; for periods when the Company reports net income, only potential common shares with purchase prices in excess of the Company's average common stock fair value for the related period are considered anti-dilutive.
+For the three and six months ended June 30, 2004 and 2003, certain stock options and the warrant have been excluded from the diluted net income per share calculation.
+Their effect would be anti-dilutive since the exercise prices were in excess of the Company's average common stock fair value for the related period.